-The New Hanover County Tax Department is currently working on the 2021 Tax Revaluation for all properties in the county.
-Residential and commercial property value notices will be mailed to residential and commercial real property owners in early 2021.
-A specific date is to be determined.
-Property values will also be able to be viewed online.
+The New Hanover County Tax Department has completed the 2021 Tax Revaluation for all properties in the county.
+Residential and commercial property value notices were mailed to residential and commercial real property owners in February 2021.
+Property values can also be viewed online.

 The revaluation’s purpose is to fairly reflect the value of all property and to help ensure that property owners pay equitable tax based on the value of their property.
 The new values become effective on January 1, 2021.